-- It leaves your agent in the garage and controls it remotely.
-Should you inadvertently close this window, it will make no different to your agent in the garage. - Your screen is not updated in real time.
-You must click the "Refresh" button to update information in status displays.
+- It leaves your agent in the Garage and controls it remotely.
+Should you inadvertently close this window, it will make no different to your agent in the Garage. - Your screen is not updated in real time.
+You must click the "Refresh" button to update information in status displays. - To change between buying from the spot-market and the reservation market, select from the Garage choice button at the bottom.
+The fields on the rest of the Express Agent interface change accordingly.

-The Express interface is meant to support advanced users who know what the fields mean and wish to have a quick way to check agent status or make configuration changes.
+The Express interface is meant to support advanced users who know what the fields mean and want a quick way to check agent status or make configuration changes.

 You access the Express interface through the initial portal browser window.
-If your agent was active and bidding from the garage, you will see a window like Figure 58.